kai687/sphinxawesome-theme/docs/how-to/install.md

 ## Set up a development environment

-The project has two different sets of dependencies---for Python and JavaScript.
+The project has both Python and JavaScript dependencies.
 If you want to write documentation or modify the Python extensions, {ref}`install the Python dependencies <sec:install-python-deps>`.

 If you want to modify the Jinja2 templates, the CSS, or the JavaScript files, you also need to {ref}`install the JavaScript dependencies <sec:install-js-deps>`.

 ```{note}
 Because this theme uses [Tailwind CSS](https://tailwindcss.com) to apply styles,